Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 In summary, the helpfulness of community notes is positively associated with (i) citations to unbiased domains, (ii) posts containing media, (iii) post misleadingness, and (iv) misinformation exposure scores of post authors.
-On the contrary, the helpfulness of community notes is negatively associated with (i) negative sentiment in posts, (ii) political and scientific topics, (iii) opinionated content, (iv) blue and government accounts, and (v) the number of followers.
+Conversely, the helpfulness of community notes is negatively associated with (i) negative sentiment in posts, (ii) political and scientific topics, (iii) opinionated content, (iv) blue and government accounts, and (v) the number of followers.

 \textbf{Factors associated with note polarization.} The estimation results for a linear regression model predicting note polarization are shown in Fig.~\ref{fig:note_factor_coefs}.
-Community notes that cite politically unbiased domains tend to have reduced polarization across their ratings ($coef.=-0.019$, $p<0.001$), whereas citations to domains with higher information quality are associated with increased polarization ($coef.=0.043$, $p<0.01$).
+Community notes that cite politically unbiased domains tend to have reduced polarization across their ratings ($\var{coef.}=-0.019$, $p<0.001$), whereas citations to domains with higher information quality are associated with increased polarization ($\var{coef.}=0.046$, $p<0.01$).